 How Both Airborne and Structure Borne Noise Are Closely Related

 Here is the major highlight to learn:

-- In our previous learning, the only difference we found is the origin of the noise, where airborne noise generated due to sound source however the structure borne noise is due to the impact of the objects.
+- In our previous learning, the only difference we found is the origin of the noise, where airborne noise is generated due to a sound source however the structure-borne noise is due to the impact of the objects.

-- End transmission to the hearing of the noise is only possible through the atmosphere air as every noise by creating vibrations will reach the human ear through only air.
+- End transmission to the hearing of the noise is only possible through the atmosphere air as every noise by creates vibrations will reach the human ear through only air.

-- The medium requires to travel airborne noise is atmospheric air but for structure borne noise the prime need is having any solid structure
+- The medium requires to travel airborne noise is atmospheric air but for structure-borne noise the prime need is to have any solid structure